dmlc/dgl/examples/pytorch/ogb/seal_ogbl/README.md

 ```bash
 bash scripts/run_ppa.sh
 ```
-Use other scripts `run_collabi.sh`, `run_ddi.sh`, `run_citation2.sh` in the same folder for experiments on other benchmarks.
+Use other scripts `run_collab.sh`, `run_ddi.sh`, `run_citation2.sh` in the same folder for experiments on other benchmarks.
 Note that you may set larger values for the argument `--num_workers` to accelerate data loading in dynamic mode if your machine has sufficient cpu capacity.

 Results
 -------